 - Encouraging patients to use ice, heat, stretching and exercise to control pain

-People with psychiatric conditions may need to continue with their prescription therapies, but when their addiction program is over, they may understand how to take their drugs properly, and they may continue to work with a therapist in order to build up their skills to handle the disease without drugs.
-Patients like this tend to form a tight partnership with their doctors and counselors, and they check back in frequently to ensure they don’t slide back into abusing the drugs they need to keep their diseases under control.
+People with psychiatric conditions need to continue their prescription therapies, but addiction treatment teaches them how to take their drugs properly.
+Moving forward, it’s important these patients continue to work with a therapist in order to build up their skills to handle the disease without drugs or with different medications.
+Patients who form a bond with their therapists are more likely to reduce their symptoms and avoid relapse.

 A Customized Approach

-Each addiction is different, and the best programs tailor their approach to the specific needs of the people enrolled.
-This is the method we use at Michael’s House.
-We offer an integrated program to help people with both addictions and mental health issues, and we realize that all of our patients have different needs.
+Each addiction is different, and the best programs meet the specific needs of each patient.
+This is the method used at Michael’s House.
+We offer an integrated program to help people with both addictions and mental health issues, and we realize all of our patients have different needs.
 Some need help learning how to use their prescription medications properly, while others need to learn how to stop using any substance at all.
-We provide the right kind of treatment to help these types of complex problems, and we would love to explain our approach to you in detail.
+We provide the right kind of treatment to help these complex problems, and we would love to explain our approach to you in detail.
 Please call us today to find out more.